barryceelen/wp-eelknots/README.md

 |   +-- uploads/ (Content is not tracked in the repository)
 |   +-- ...
 +-- wp/ (WordPress package)
-+-- wp-config-local.php (MySQL server settings for the development site) +-- wp-config-production.php (MySQL server settings for the production site) +-- wp-config.php (General configuration settings)
++-- wp-config-local.php (Configuration and MySQL settings for the local development site) +-- wp-config-production.php (MySQL server settings for the production site) +-- wp-config.php (General configuration settings)
 +-- ...